damurashov/DeadSimpleTodo/README.md

 # About

 It started with a todo script.
-I needed a tool which would enable me to make a quick note and push it into a private github repository in a timely fashion, that means with no more than 3 keystrokes.
+I needed a tool which would enable me to make a quick note and push it into a private Github repository in a timely fashion, that means with no more than 3 keystrokes.
 The set of requirements which I came up with was very short: git-based synchronization, simple navigation among entries, possibliity to edit them (and fast), date/time-related functionality which would let me see time before deadlines (if there are any), and basic search capabilities.

 No project folders, mouse clicks, registration forms, gui, vaults, or relations between notes.